ioBroker/ioBroker.vis-template/README.md

 - rename directory from "ioBroker.vis-template" to "ioBroker.vis-MYNEWNAME"

+- to use this template you should copy it into iobroker/node_modules directory call "iobroker visdebug MYNEWNAME" to enable debugging and upload widget to vis

 - create your widgets
   You can find debug instructions here: https://github.com/ioBroker/ioBroker/wiki/How-to-debug-vis-and-to-write-own-widget-set

+- change version: edit package.json and then call "grunt p"

 - share it

 ## Changelog